huangrt01/CS-Notes/Notes/Output/MLSys.md

 Sessions: 支持Extend和Run

-Variables: a special kind of opera-tion that returns a handle to a persistent mutable tensor that survives across executions of a graph.
+Variables: a special kind of operation that returns a handle to a persistent mutable tensor that survives across executions of a graph.
 Handles to these persistent mutable tensors can be passed to a handful of special operations, such as `Assign` and `AssignAdd` (equivalent to +=) that mutate the referenced tensor.

 ##### 3.Implementation